 Organic gardening has grown from a “fad” to a commonplace way of gardening life.
 With its popularity growing, so have the products that help support keeping your garden organic.
 Unfortunately impostors, cheaters, and fakes began to share shelf space with true organic gardening solutions.
 How do you keep the bad out and understand what is really organic?

-For a product to achieve organic certification, it must successfully pass a litany of tests and reviews from third party agencies, which are recognized by the USDA.
+For an “input product” to achieve organic certification, it must successfully pass a litany of tests and reviews from third party agencies, which are recognized by the USDA.
 The leading non-profit agency supporting these efforts is the Organic Materials Review Institute (OMRI), which validates and promotes the use of certified organic products.

 OMRI conducts a range of tests and reviews and assesses if a product is viable to be listed.
 When a product is “OMRI Listed” it carries the OMRI Listed Seal, which assures the suitability of a product for organic production, handling, and processing.